tedneward/pptbuilder/README.md

 ## New format: XML/MD
 The new format wants to be pure Markdown inside of XML.
 The XML is still useful because of XInclude, to modularize, and XML allows for in-place metadata on various slide elements.
 Markdown then describes each slide.
 I would like to support the full flavor of Markdown, so as to allow for maximum flexibility in slide content, though some features of Markdown will be tricky to translate.

-New format examples/samples appear in "slidesamples/xmlmd".
+New format examples/samples appear in "src/tests/kotlin" and "src/tests/resources", with the "xmlmd" suffix.
+(I deliberately chose to use a different suffix than just "xml" because I want to differentiate these files against other XML files that might be used.
+It's easy enough to configure editors to recognize "xmlmd" as an "xml" file type, after all.)

 I would like the tool to parse XMLMD into an AST, then transform that AST into a variety of different output formats: PPTX (it's been long enough, let's just move away from PPT at this point), PDF, and HTML ([Slidy?](https://www.w3.org/2005/03/slideshow.html#(1)) [RevealJS?](https://revealjs.com/)).